-Eric searched her face for a moment, then looked back at the road, at the theater’s marquee appearing in the distance.
-He felt his forehead knit.
+Eric searched her face for several seconds, a vague queasiness stirring in his belly.
+He faced forward again.
+The theater’s marquee cropped up, small in the distance.
 “What exactly do you consider ‘exciting’?”

 Despite all of Beth’s faults, he felt pretty sure he loved her.
-He’d even thought of asking her to marry him, maybe a month or so after she’d graduated from Rossville High in May.
-Marriage would at least get her away from her parents.
-He figured that alone might prompt her to say yes.
-And maybe the marriage-pressure thing burned inside her — two of her friends had tied the knot last summer.
+He’d even thought of asking her to marry him, maybe a month or so after she graduated Rossville High in May.
+Marriage would at least let her escape her parents.
+Wouldn’t that alone prompt her to say yes And maybe the marriage-pressure thing burned inside her.
+Two of her friends had gotten hitched last summer.

 The idea of popping the marriage question to Beth had occurred to him last Thursday as he left work.
-He had driven out along Highway 47 before heading home.
-After putting a mile or so behind him, he pulled over onto the shoulder.
-Through the passenger window, he eyed a home he’d noticed two weeks before while out on a Sunday afternoon cruise.
+He’d driven out on Highway 47 before heading home.
+After putting a mile or so behind him, he veered onto the shoulder.
+Through the passenger window, he eyed a home he’d taken note of two weeks earlier while out on a Sunday drive.

 A smile cracked his face, his heart beating fast.
-The house would make the perfect place for Beth and him to start their lives together, to live in for a few years before moving on to Chicago, if by that time she still held on to that dream.
+The house might make the perfect place for Beth and him to start their lives together, to live in for a few years before moving on to Chicago, if by that time she still held on to that dream.
 He’d bring her out here to the house on the pretense of taking a pleasure drive.
-He’d pull off the road suddenly, acting like he’d never noticed the for-sale sign before.
-Then, after she’d drunk in the sight of the attractive, well-kept little home for a minute and fell in love, he’d propose: “Like it?
-How’d you like to live here?
+He’d pull off the road suddenly, acting as if he’d never noticed the for-sale sign before.
+After she’d drunk in the sight of the attractive, well-kept little home for a minute and fell in love, he’d say, “Well, how does it grab you?
+Think you could live here?
 No, really.”

 “Something…something exciting’s all I can say.”
 Beth’s words shattered his dreamy state like glass.
 She raked tresses behind her ear.

 His hand tightened on the steering wheel.
-In the last three or four years, in and out of the Air Force, he’d had nothing but short, disappointing relationships, one after the other.
-He was tired of that.
-Already 23, he wanted to settle down.
-And Beth, just the sight of her triggered a tingling warmth, set his heart racing.
-Damned if he’d let her slip through his fingers.
-Would turning her heart around be so hard?
+For the last three or four years he’d had nothing but short, disappointing relationships.
+Already 23, he was ready to give up the single life.
+And Beth — the sight of her triggered a tingling warmth and set his heart racing — was the one to do it with.
+Damned if he’d let her slip from his fingers.
+Could turning her heart around be so hard?

-Two blocks from the theater, he whipped down a side street.
-An impulsive, aimless act.
-The movie could wait.
-The Ford slid past small frame homes and treed yards and no sidewalks.
+The theater was two blocks away.
+He whipped the car off Main Street onto Third Avenue.
+James Dean could wait.
+The Ford slid past small frame homes and treed yards.
 Neither he nor Beth spoke.

-“Beth,” he said after a silence that had him rubbing his upper arm, “what’s bugging you?
-I’d like to talk about–”
+“Beth,” he said following the silence that put a worm in his gut, “what’s bugging you?
+What say we talk about–”

 He chuckled, a bit giddy at her 180.
 “That’s great, but with what money?
-Remember what I told you a few days ago?
-Got a short check this week because the plant shut down for a couple of days for inventory.
+Remember I told you a few days ago I got a short check this week ’cause the plant closed for two days for inventory?
 My next car payment is due on the tenth, and I’ll be making it late.
 Which I really hate doing.”

-She sat staring straight ahead.
-She took his hand and pushed the tips of her fingers back and forth near his knuckles, again too hard.
+Her gaze was straight ahead.
+His hand felt the heat of hers.
+She pushed the tips of her fingers back and forth near his knuckles, again too hard.
 Her words came as low as the sound of leaves soughing in a breeze.